standardebooks/manual/9-metadata.rst

 These two elements are automatically computed by the :bash:`se prepare-release` tool.

 #.
-The :html:`<meta property="se:word-count">` element contains an integer representing the ebooks total word count, excluding some SE files like the colophon and Uncopyright.
+The :html:`<meta property="se:word-count">` element contains an integer representing the ebook’s total word count, excluding some SE files like the colophon and Uncopyright.

 #.
 The :html:`<meta property="se:reading-ease.flesch">` element contains a decimal representing the computed Flesch reading ease for the book.